adrirubio/Perceptron/README.md

       ```

 4. **Enjoy!**:
-    - Your Perceptron AI assistant is now fully operational!!!
+    - Your Perceptron AI assistant is now up and running!!!
+    - Though please do be aware the three models named above train and work flawlessly, but the actual inference code (Perceptron.py) might have some flaws.

 ---